c-w/mathquill4quill/README.md

 ## Usage example

-This module depends on [MathQuill](http://docs.mathquill.com/en/latest/Getting_Started/), [Quill](https://quilljs.com/docs/quickstart/) and [KaTeX](https://github.com/Khan/KaTeX#usage), so you'll need to add references to their JS and CSS files in addition to adding a reference to [mathquill4quill.js](https://github.com/c-w/mathquill4quill/blob/master/mathquill4quill.js).
+This module depends on [MathQuill](http://docs.mathquill.com/en/latest/Getting_Started/), [Quill](https://quilljs.com/docs/quickstart/) and [KaTeX](https://github.com/Khan/KaTeX#usage), so you'll need to add references to their JS and CSS files in addition to adding a reference to `mathquill4quill.js`.
+Official builds as well as minified assets can be found on the [releases page](https://github.com/c-w/mathquill4quill/releases).

 Next, initialize your Quill object and load the formula module: